atextor/OGIT-wiki/Using-the-Ontology.md

 ogit\/email:sample@x.com AND ogit\/_type:ogit\/Person
 ```

-The result will be a JSON structure liek this:
+The result will be a JSON structure like this:
 ```
 [
   {